Selita Ebanks

-Selita Ebanks (born 17 February 1983) is a Caymanian model and actress.
-Ebanks has worked for high fashion brands Neiman Marcus and Ralph Lauren, and appeared in magazines such as the Sports Illustrated Swimsuit Issue, Vogue, and Glamour, but she is best known for her work with Victoria's Secret, as one of the brand's "Angels" from 2005 to 2010.
+Selita Ebanks (born 17 February 1983) is a Caymanian model.
+She was a Victoria's Secret Angel from 2005 to 2010.
+She has also worked for high fashion brands Neiman Marcus and Ralph Lauren, and appeared in magazines such as the Sports Illustrated Swimsuit Issue, Vogue, and Glamour.

 Early life

 Born to a Jamaican father and a Caymanian mother in George Town, Grand Cayman, Ebanks was raised in a large family that included seven brothers.
 Her family, her mother in particular, encouraged her development through extracurricular programs.
 She moved to the United States and settled in Staten Island, where she graduated from Curtis High School.
 She was accepted to attend undergraduate studies at Columbia University and New York University, but instead chose to pursue modeling.
 In 2000, at the age of 17, while walking through the turnstiles at Six Flags Great Adventure, Ebanks was scouted by an agent from Elite Model Management.